Participatory Monitoring and Evaluation for Learning

 Participatory processes can provide practitioners with key insights into how the changes they desire to support (the impact sought) unfolds through the experiences of those engaged directly in the change processes – often the most marginalised populations we all seek to serve.
 Unlike linear M&E systems whose indicators tend to speak largely to upward accountability demand, participatory methods are widely recognised for their ability to deeply engage stakeholders at all levels.

 This course builds on the deep historical experience with participatory methods that IDS has pioneered and nurtured, and shares new frontier methods for quality implementation of participatory processes at scale (with large numbers of people and across broader geographical space) to support learning focused and complexity-aware M&E systems.

 "It’s time we connected up participatory and systemic approaches to M&E, this powerful combination has the potential to seriously deepen our understanding of how change actually happens!"
 (Marina Apgar, Course Convenor)

-To equip development planners and practitioners with the knowledge and skills to more effectively design and improving M&E systems and move towards a participatory learning practice within projects, programmes and their organisations.
+To equip development planners and practitioners with the knowledge and skills to more effectively design and improve M&E systems and move towards a participatory learning practice within projects, programmes and their organisations.

 Who should attend?

 Mid- and senior-level development professionals working in government, NGO or community organisations who have some M&E and learning experience and have a particular interest in building more participatory and complexity-aware processes.